Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2016-02-29-cassandra-inner-workings-and-how-this-relates-to-performance.md

 Next in line is the so-called Memtable.
 It is an in-memory write-back cache of rows that are regularly flushed into an SSTable whenever the Memtable reaches a certain size (at which point it is considered "full").

+### Performance of Cassandra operations

+Musings about the performance of a Cassandra operation boil down to two questions: How much will the coordinator node have to do in terms of network I/O, and how much work will a participating data node have to do in terms of disk I/O?

+The fastest operations are those for which the coordinator has to talk to only one data node, and where the approached data node can find the requested information by searching through as little SSTables as possible.
+An expensive operation is one where the coordinator node has to talk to all nodes on the cluster (possibly multiple times), and where each of the nodes has to scan through all its SSTables to retrieve the requested information.

 https://wiki.apache.org/cassandra/Durability
 https://wiki.apache.org/cassandra/ArchitectureCommitLog